Laurent Louis

 Laurent Louis (born 29 February 1980) is a French-speaking Belgian politician, former member of the Belgian Chamber of Representatives, and a Holocaust denier.
-He is known for anti-semitic speeches and actions, Holocaust denial, and for spreading rumors about other public figures.
+He is known for antisemitic speeches and actions, Holocaust denial, and for spreading rumors about other public figures.

 On 17 June 2014, Louis received a suspended sentence of 8 months in prison for slander relating to accusations of pedophilia he had made against public figures.
 In 2015, he was convicted of breaking the 1995 Belgian law against Holocaust denial.

 Career

 Louis began his parliamentary career as a member of the conservative People's Party, led by Belgian Jewish politician Mischaël Modrikamen, from which he was expelled after a few months in office.
 In 2011 he created a new political party, the Movement for Liberty and Democracy (Mouvement pour la liberté et la démocratie), which he dissolved in January 2013 and began advocating the dissolution of all political parties.